tjohnman/Behonge/README.md

 SFML boilerplate code for Ludum Dare.
 It's a simple state system.
 Events and draw and update calls are passed down from the main loop to the current game state.
 States are stored in stack form.
 States pass calls down to objects, which may or may not have children.
 Objects are to be subclassed, but feature attachable behaviors.

-Also includes a small static class that loads and plays sounds.
+Also includes a small static class that loads and plays sounds and a static class for managing sf::Texture instances.

 Music should rely on SFML's sf::Music.

 All the header files are commented.